Basketball in Australia: National League

 The National Basketball League (NBL), which began in 1979, is the top-level men's basketball competition in Australia.
 The sport experienced rapid growth in the 1980s with the influx of American players.
 National competition became popular in the major cities.
 By the late 1990s, basketball in Australia went into sharp decline.
 According to Adelaide 36ers championship coach Phil Smyth, Australian basketball administrators rested on their laurels during the 1990s.
 "They let the brand get damaged," Smyth said.
 "It's that old saying 'if you keep doing the same thing over and over again hoping for a different result, you're a fool — and basketball was foolish."
 During the 2000s, interest in the NBL dwindled, with many teams folding, audience attendance fluctuating, and the league's TV presence inconsistent.

 In 2015, a record number of Australians playing in the NBA led to a renewed popularity in the sport and showed Australians still loved basketball but were unsure about the national version.
+However, by the late 2010s and early 2020s, renewed interest in the league saw all-time attendance records be broken.

 National teams

 The Boomers are the men's basketball team which represents Australia in international competitions.
-As of 2022, the Boomers have won 19 FIBA Oceania Championships (no longer contested), one FIBA Asia Cup, one Commonwealth Games Gold Medal in 2006 and one Bronze Medal at the Olympic Games in Tokyo 2020 Olympics, But not World Cup.
+As of 2022, the Boomers have won 19 FIBA Oceania Championships (no longer contested), one FIBA Asia Cup, one Commonwealth Games Gold Medal in 2006 and one Bronze Medal at the Olympic Games in Tokyo 2020 Olympics.
 Until winning the Bronze in Tokyo, their best finish being fourth place at the Olympics in 1988, 1996, 2000 and 2016, and fourth at the 2019 World Cup.

 The women's national team is the Opals.
 They have won Olympic silver in 2000, 2004 and 2008, Olympic bronze in 1996 and 2012, as well as gold at the 2006 FIBA World Championship and bronze at the 1998, 2002 and 2014 World Cups.